Employee rights calling in sick: What you must know

 Yet, there are 3 ways an employer can fire a disabled employee, according to the US Department of Labor:

-• If the termination doesn’t have to do with the disability
+• In cases where the termination is unrelated to the disability

-• If the employee can’t meet the requirements for the job in lieu of reasonable accommodations
+• When the employee is unable to meet the requirements for the job, even with reasonable accommodations

-• If the employee’s disability poses a direct threat to the health and safety of other employees
+• Should the employee’s disability pose a direct threat to the health and safety of other employees

 As such, protection under this Act isn’t as reliable as paid sick leave states and FMLA.